What saves a man is to take a step. Then another step. It is always the same step, but you have to take it

 Everyone is different and receives tailored, individualised support.
 Your psychologist is trained to manage a wide range of mental health presentations.
-All New Paths psychologists draw from several evidence-based counselling approaches, including Cognitive-Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Schema-Therapy, Clinical Hypnosis, Interpersonal Therapy.
+All New Paths psychologists draw from several evidence-based counselling approaches, including Cognitive-Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Schema-Therapy, Clinical Hypnosis and Interpersonal Therapy.

-Individual therapy typically has different phases: the gathering of relevant information, building a therapeutic alliance with means finding strategies to help you in the areas you want to see changed, then doing the actual therapy “work” and implement strategies to prevent relapse.
+Individual therapy typically has different phases: the gathering of relevant information, building a therapeutic alliance which means finding strategies to help you in the areas you want to see changed, then doing the actual therapy “work” and implementing strategies to prevent relapse.

 We conduct individual therapy as a collaborative approach, because that best guarantees that approaching your goals is the result of your doing.
 You achieved the good result which is rewarding.

 Typically, any therapy process includes some form of skill development, for instance, managing moods and anxiety, better decision making or problem-solving, building resilience and relationship skills, to name a few.
 In the sessions you are encouraged to explore and clarify your feelings and thoughts, to learn to express needs, and to work through influential memories, if necessary.
 The one on one setting help to express yourself freely.